kindl/Hypatia/README.md

 ## How to get started
 Hypatia is a prototype of a functional language of the ML-family that compiles to lua.
-People are writing game engines in functional languages, however functional scripting languages are rarely seen in game engines.
+People are writing game engines in functional languages, however functional scripting languages are rarely seen.
 Hypatia could fill this gap and it could reuse parts of the existing lua ecosystem.

 Install the game engine [love](https://love2d.org) then run